OWeh55/kind/README.md

 Make sure, that rsync, ssh and find is installed correctly on server and clients.

+Make sure, that the backup user can login from server to the client host[s] without password (using public key authentication)

 clone the repository and build kind using
 - make dep
 - make

 in the directory src.
+Copy kind to a directory on server (e.g. /usr/sbin)

+or

-Copy kind to a directory on server (e.g. /usr/sbin) or copy the statically linked binary (for x86-64) from directory bin to the server.
+copy the statically linked binary (for x86-64) from directory bin to the server.

+*Usage
+- Create a directory uses as "bank" on a filesystem with enough space
+- Create a master config file /etc/kind/master.conf, containing at least the bank: bank=/disk1/kind
+- Create a subdirectory of the bank as "vault" for one backup
+- Create a subdirectory kind in the vault directory
+- Create a vault config file /<bank>/<vault>/kind/vault.conf, containing host=<client host>
+    user=<backup user>
+- Run kind (on server) first time: kind -f <vault>
+- Run kind regularly (with cron): kind <vault>